A Hot, New Planning (And Marketing) Opportunity:

 You are meeting with the surviving spouse of a married couple.
 When the other spouse died, a “B” Trust (also known as a Credit Shelter, Bypass or Exemption Trust) was established to hold a portion or all of the decedent’s assets.
 That may have seemed good estate tax or distribution planning at the time it was set up, but now that B Trust presents a host of problems - - including, but not limited to:

 - Lack of up-to-date, appropriate spendthrift, divorce and creditor protection for the beneficiaries who will inherit after the surviving spouse.

 - Lack of Dynasty Trust provisions to protect the estate for future generations.

 - Worse yet, the trust may no longer even be needed for estate tax purposes and now won’t get a basis step-up when the surviving spouse dies.

 Your client would like you to fix these problems, but how do you do this when you’re stuck with an irrevocable B Trust?
 Believe it or not, there are ways to fix that old B Trust!

-Join us and nationally renowned estate and asset protection planning attorney, Steven J. Oshins, J.D., AEP (Distinguished), for a timely and informative presentation entitled, “Fixing Old B Trusts”.
+Join us and nationally renowned estate and asset protection planning attorney, Steven J. Oshins, J.D., AEP (Distinguished), on Thursday, June 23, 2020 at 9am Pacific Time (12pm Eastern Time) for a practical and informative program entitled, “Fixing Old B Trusts”.